What is coronary artery disease?

 Stress test Stress Testing A stress test lets doctors see how your heart works when it’s under stress, such as when you exercise.
 Many heart problems are easier for your doctor to find when your heart is working hard... read more —a test to see whether your heart is getting enough blood when it works hard (is under stress), such as when you exercise

 ECG/EKG Electrocardiography Electrocardiography is a test that measures your heart’s electrical activity.
 It's quick, painless, and harmless.
 The results of that test are shown in an electrocardiogram.
 It looks like a... read more —a test that measures your heart’s electrical activity, which can be abnormal in coronary artery disease

-Cardiac catheterization Cardiac Catheterization Cardiac is a medical term for the heart.
-Catheterization means to put a thin, hollow tube (catheter) into some part of your body.
-So in cardiac catheterization (cardiac cath): Your doctor puts... read more —a test that allows doctors to see if and where your coronary arteries are blocked by putting a long, thin catheter (small flexible tube) into an artery in your arm or leg, up to your heart, and into your coronary arteries
+Cardiac catheterization Cardiac Catheterization Cardiac catheterization (also called cardiac cath) is a heart procedure done in a hospital.
+The doctor puts a thin plastic tube (catheter) through an artery and into your heart.
+Doctors get... read more —a test that allows doctors to see if and where your coronary arteries are blocked by putting a long, thin catheter (small flexible tube) into an artery in your arm or leg, up to your heart, and into your coronary arteries